LattePandaTeam/Docs/docs/content/mu_edition/design_guide_usb_32.md

 - **SuperSpeed Signals**: USB 3.2 Lane (SSTX / SSRX) from HSIO.
 - **HighSpeed Signals**: USB 2.0 Lane (D+ / D-).

-Any USB 3.2 lane can be paired with any USB 2.0 lane (except USB2_P6).
+A USB 3.2 lane can be paired with any USB 2.0 lane (except USB2_P6).
 There is no fixed hardware binding between them.

 !!! note "USB2_P6 Restriction"
-    As [USB2.0 chapter](design_guide_usb_20.md) noted, **USB2_P6** is reserved for Type-C connector by default and cannot be used as a generic USB 2.0 companion for a USB 3.2 port without BIOS modification.
+    As [USB2.0 chapter](design_guide_usb_20.md) noted, **USB2_P6** is reserved for USB Type-C port by default and cannot be used as a generic USB 2.0 companion for a USB 3.2 port without BIOS modification.

 ### ESD Protection

 Since USB ports are subject to frequent hot-plugging, they are vulnerable to Electrostatic Discharge (ESD).
 And  USB 3.2 10Gbps signals are extremely sensitive to capacitance.
 So **Ultra-low capacitance** ESD protection diodes are mandatory.

 - Recommended Specs:
-    - Junction Capacitance: **< 0.18 pF**
+    - Junction Capacitance: < 0.18 pF
-    - Reverse Working Voltage: **3.3V**
+    - Reverse Working Voltage: 3.3V
-- Recommended Parts:
-    - AZ1023-04F

 ### Layout Guidelines